axocomm/lambda.codes/resources/pages/about/index.md

 Hello.
 My name is Trevor, and I am a software engineer focusing on backend web development, DevOps, and some Unix system administration.
-I grew up at the Jersey Shore and currently reside in the Fairmount section of Philadelphia with [Fizzbin the cat](/public/img/fizzbin.png).
+I grew up at the Jersey Shore and currently reside in the Overbrook Farms section of Philadelphia with [Fizzbin the cat](/public/img/fizzbin.png).

 Aside from work and projects, I enjoy playing bass guitar, smoking my